ROCm/rocm-install-on-linux/docs/tutorial/quick-start.rst

 For a quick summary on installing ROCm on Linux, follow the steps listed on this page.
 If you want more in-depth installation instructions, refer to :ref:`rocm-install-overview`.

-If you run into problems, check the :doc:`../how-to/native-install/install-faq` to see if your issue is addressed.
+If you run into problems, check the :doc:`../how-to/native-install/install-faq` page to see if your issue is addressed.

 To start, choose your preferred install method and operating system: